bob-606/5.easa.fi/README.md

 ## 79. Number 3 in the drawing corresponds to the...
 (See figure PFA-010)
-Number 3 in the drawing corresponds to the...
-(See figure PFA-010)
 - ***camber line.***
 - chord.
 - chord line.